MTI Mentorship Award

 2. Three Songs: (MP3 or MP4) demo recordings and piano/vocal sheet music if available (pdf).

-If you have demos for more (or all) of the show’s songs, please upload the relevant MP3 or MP4 files and piano/vocal sheet music if available (pdf) using the same labelling format as for your first three songs.
+If you have demos for more (or all) of the show’s songs, please upload the relevant MP3 or MP4 files and piano/vocal sheet music if available (pdf) using the same show title / song title labelling format as for your first three songs.
+Additional song demos are optional and will not affect your application.

 4. Full First Draft of the musical (pdf):